manigquejuanantonio-droid/Landing-page/README.md

 If YES, specify:
 I used ChatGPT to assist with JavaScript logic for toggling the login and sign-up forms, modal interaction behavior, and UI improvement suggestions.
 All generated ideas were reviewed and adjusted by me before implementation.

+ACTIVITY 3 – Profile & Settings Pages (UI Navigation Challenge)

+🔹 Activity name
+Profile and Settings Dashboard Interface

+🔹 Description
+This activity focuses on extending the NEONEX project by adding Profile and Settings pages to simulate a logged-in user experience.
+The goal is to demonstrate multi-page navigation, dashboard-style layout, and consistent UI design across the application.
+The Profile page displays static user information, while the Settings page allows users to visually manage preferences such as theme selection.
+This activity is UI-only and does not involve backend logic or database integration.

+🔹 Technologies Used
+HTML5
+CSS3
+JavaScript

+🔹 Features

+Multi-page navigation flow (Landing → Login → Profile → Settings) Dashboard-style profile layout with user information cards Settings page with visual-only form inputs
+Light/Dark mode preference toggle (Dark mode as default) Theme preference persistence across pages using localStorage Consistent futuristic NEONEX design across all pages GitHub Pages–compatible navigation using relative links

+🔹 AI Assistance Disclosure (Required)
+Did you use AI tools?
+Yes

+If YES, specify:
+I used ChatGPT to assist with UI layout planning, navigation flow validation, theme toggle logic, and CSS refinements to ensure consistent styling across the Profile and Settings pages.
+All suggestions were reviewed, adapted, and customized by me to align with the project requirements and design goals.

+🔹 Learning Reflection
+Through this activity, I learned how to design and structure multi-page front-end interfaces while maintaining visual consistency and clean navigation.
+I also gained experience implementing user preference features such as light and dark mode using JavaScript and localStorage.
+The most challenging part was ensuring that design quality remained consistent across all pages while keeping the project fully front-end and GitHub Pages compatible.

 🔹 Learning Reflection
 From this activity, I learned how to manage UI state changes using JavaScript and how to connect interactive components within a single-page layout.
 The most challenging part was ensuring smooth transitions and maintaining consistent styling between the login and sign-up views.